powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 - SystemInfoStream: Provides general system information at the time of the dump, such as the operating system version, processor architecture, and other system-specific details.
 - Memory64ListStream: Similar to the MemoryListStream but provides extended information for 64-bit memory addresses.

 This gives us a rough understanding of the structure.
-Now - how we read?
+Now - how do we read it?

 ![Read it](Read-it.jpg)

 As mentioned, personally I wanted to do it with PowerShell.
-So, in PowerShell there are multiple methods how to read files - I experimented with things like "Get-Content" etc. but this led to a high memory usage and makes the navigation quite difficult.
+So, in PowerShell there are multiple methods on how to read files - I experimented with things like "Get-Content" etc. but this led to a high memory usage and makes the navigation quite difficult.
 I had the best results with "System.IO.FileStream" which provides a direct access to the raw file content.
-Combined with the method "System.IO.BinaryReader" we can read the content of the file byte wise which is exactly the level of detail we require.
+Combined with the method "System.IO.BinaryReader" we can read the content of the file byte wise, which is exactly the level of detail we require.

 ```PowerShell
 $PathToDMP = "C:\Temp\lsass.dmp"